kdwaterman/Raspi_Audio_Geolocation/README.md

 #### Python Environment

 Now the hardware is configured, we need to get the processing software setup.
-I've used Python in this example, calling PyAudio to perform the fourier transform and signal detection.
+I've used Python in this example, utilising PyAudio to perform the fourier transform and signal detection.

 1. Install PyAudio dependencies:
    ```bash